kellyrangel/kellyrangel.github.io/longwoodlaserengraving.md

-## Longwood Laer Engraving: Financial Statements
+## Longwood Laser Engraving: Financial Statements

 ### Introduction
 In this case study, we are hired by Longwood Laser Engraving to provide financial statements using Excel.
 We are asked for: